BayesianBoi/cds-visual/assignments/assignment 2/README.md

 ### Limitations
 **1. Logistic Regression:**
-- LR generally is quite bad at capturing complex patterns in the data, which could explain the low accuracy of 0.32
+- Logistic Regression generally struggles to capture complex patterns in the data, which likely explains its low accuracy of 0.32
 - Looking at the heatmap, the logistic regression struggles with classes that are similar in representation such as cats and dogs

 **2. Neural Network:**
-- Despite being more accurate than logistic regression, the MLP used here still struggles with the classification at an accuracy of just below chance 0.43
+- Despite being more accurate than logistic regression, the MLP used here still struggles with the classification, achieving an accuracy of 0.43.
+The loss curve shows the training loss is still decreasing, suggesting possible that would could increase the accuracy more.
+However, these gains would be minimal as the loss reduction per iteration is now minimal.
+The training was stopped by the early stopping mechanism to prevent overfitting, indicating the model had likely reached its performance limit.
 - Similar to the logistic regression, the heatmap also suggests misclassifications between similar classes

 ### Possible improvements